Installation Instructions

 Keep Up-to-Date with the Latest Version of the EdSim51 Simulator

-You can save the zip file anywhere on your computer.
+Save the zip file anywhere on your computer.

 Unzip